Wisdom teeth removal is one of the most common dental procedures. Nearly everyone needs to have these molars removed.

 The result of this: Gradually our jaws have gotten smaller, meaning that we no longer need or have room for wisdom teeth.
 This makes them more of a hindrance than a help.

-The Benefits to Wisdom Teeth Extraction
+The Benefits to Wisdom Teeth Removal

 When there is not sufficient room for wisdom teeth, they often become impacted.
 In other words, they can’t grow in at all and are trapped below the surface of the gums.
 When they do grow in, they are often fraught with difficulties.